What should your next fitness goal be? Take the quiz.

 • Bowl of high-fiber, low-sugar cereal with cow’s milk or soy milk (other plant-based milks are low in protein)

-• Smoothie made with 1 cup milk or plant-based milk, 1 cup fruit, and a scoop of protein powder (optional: add a handful of mild greens, like baby spinach)
+• Smoothie made with 1 cup milk or plant-based milk, 1 cup fruit, and a scoop of protein powder (optional: add a handful of mild greens, like baby spinach).
+Just remember: It’s smart to opt for an NSF-certified protein powder, and it’s best to get your healthcare provider’s OK before trying any new supplements.

 Post-Workout Meal Ideas

-Consider one of these post-workout meals if you’ve just completed a long or intense workout—or if your workout was a bit lighter, but it’s been several hours since your last meal or snack:
+Just completed a bigger or more intense workout?
+Or was your workout a bit lighter, but it’s been several hours since your last meal or snack?
+Consider one of these post-workout meals:

 • Oatmeal with ground flaxseed, milk, fruit, and chopped nuts or nut butter